IPandaType/zephyr/README.md

 An Augmented Reality web application that displays 3D models when a camera detects specific image targets.

+## ✅ Ready to Use!
+Your Baby.stl model is now hosted on Google Drive and ready for AR display!

 ## Features
 - 📱 Mobile AR support using MindAR
 - 🎯 Image target recognition (incredibles.jpg)
 - 🎨 3D STL model display with rotation animation
 - 🔄 Multiple fallback options for model loading
 - 📊 Real-time debug console
+- ☁️ Cloud-hosted 3D model (Google Drive)

+## How to Use

+### 🚀 Quick Start
+1. Serve the files over HTTPS (required for camera access)
+2. Open `index.html` in a mobile browser
+3. Point your camera at the `incredibles.jpg` image
+4. Grant camera permissions when prompted
+5. Watch your 3D baby model appear and rotate!

-## Setup Instructions
+## Setup Instructions (Already Complete!)

-### 1. Host Your STL File
+### ✅ STL File Hosting
-Your `Baby.stl` file needs to be hosted online.
-Choose one of these options:
+Your `Baby.stl` file is now hosted on Google Drive and configured in the app.

 #### Option A: GitHub Releases (Recommended)
 1. Go to your GitHub repository